 Visiting County Mayo?
-This part of the Irish Province of Connacht has a number of attractions you will not want to miss.
-Plus some interesting sights that are slightly off the beaten path.
+This part of the Irish Province of Connacht has a number of attractions that range from national treasures to major religious pilgrimage sites, and even a classic Hollywood set.
+Plus, there are always some interesting sights that are slightly off the beaten path.
 So, why not take your time and spend a day or two in Mayo when visiting Ireland?

-Here is the background information you need, and some ideas to make your visit worth the while.
+Here is the background information you need, and some ideas on what to do in County Mayo during your visit.

 Croagh Patrick - Ireland's Holy Mountain